wp-plugins/6scan-protection/readme.txt

 1. Your dashboard shows the security vulnerabilities found on your site.
 6Scan can automatically and immediately fix each of these vulnerabilities, ensuring your site is always secure.
 2. Security settings of 6Scan's WAF and notification of new security vulnerabilities by SMS.
 3. If you prefer to manually fix a security vulnerability, you can get detailed instructions on how to do so.
+4. Example of a manual security vulnerability fix.

 == Changelog ==